danielmackay/daily-scrum/README.md

 docker compose up -d
 ```

+NOTE: You'll need to run `docker compose build` first to update an existing container

 ## Usage

 Once the website is running you will need to generate an Access Token from Microsoft Graph API.